Ginnie Graham: Oklahomans change culture as shown by new Sunday Funday vote

 It stayed pretty much the same until Oklahoma voters approved State Question 792 in November 2016 to allow cold sales of wine and beer in grocery and convenience stores.
 Liquor stores were able to sell cold beer and nonalcohol items like mixers.

-A subsequent law change ended the silly practice of parents having to leave babies and toddlers in a car or at the liquor store door.
+A subsequent law change ended the ridiculous practice of parents having to leave babies and toddlers in a car or at the liquor store door.

-And counties now have the option now of opening up liquor stores on Sunday.
-If a large grocery chain can sell a six-pack for Sunday night football, then so should small retail liquor stores.
+And counties now have the option of opening up liquor stores on Sunday.
+If a large grocery chain can sell a six-pack for Sunday night football, then so should small, locally owned liquor stores.

 On this, residents in seven Oklahoma counties agree.
 Good bet more will join.